 It all starts with having proactive strategies in place to ensure your teens learn to live by the family’s rules and moral values.
-And if your teen needs extra help, reach out today to an alcohol addiction treatment center near you.
+And if your teen needs extra help, reach out today to our alcohol addiction recovery center by calling 844.875.5609.
 What are some of the most important areas to focus on?
 Here are some suggestions.

 Be Involved in Your Teen’s Life

 The best way to be in the know about what your children are doing is to be involved in their daily lives.
 This doesn’t mean that you have to take time off from work to watch over them like a hawk, but it does mean that you engage in an ongoing conversation about:

 - Their likes and dislikes

 - What’s bothering them

 - Peer pressure

 - What they want to get out of summer